fluttercommunity/flutter_wear_plugin/README.md

 ## Example

-Typically, all three of these widgets would be used near the root of your app's widget tree:
+Typically, both of those widgets would be used near the root of your app's widget tree:

 ```dart
 class WatchScreen extends StatelessWidget {